jtblin/syncho/README.md

     sync(db, 'get');
     var res = db.get('foo');

-    // synchronous
+    // syncho
     var res = db.get.sync(db, 'foo'); // Sync only need to be required once in your project / module to run the code in the fiber

-  Also note that `synchronous` does not decorate the fiber or any of the objects or functions that you sync and the only additions are the methods added to `Function.prototype`.
+  Also note that `syncho` does not decorate the fiber or any of the objects or functions that you sync and the only additions are the methods added to `Function.prototype`.

   (1) API for futures is not compatible with the `sync` module due to the creation of multiple properties on each future